-A stye, or hordeolum, in or around the eye is a very painful, irritating condition.
+A stye, or hordeolum, in or around the eye is a painful, irritating condition.
 Styes are a common type of eye infection in human beings that develop rapidly over a few days’ time.
 This infection is primarily caused by the bacterium Staphylococcus aureus, which is spread by direct contact, by inhaling the germ through droplets in the air, and also by touching something that carries the germ.

-Usually, Staphylococcus aureus doesn’t harm a person, but if it gets into the skin, it can cause styes as well as abscesses and spots.
+Staphylococcus aureus, if it gets into the skin, can cause styes as well as abscesses.
 The result is a contagious, uncomfortable infection that causes a small, pus-filled spot on or near the eyelid.
-Most styes will improve on their own once they come to a head, and do not require medical treatment.
+Most styes will improve on their own once they come to a head, and do not always require medical treatment.
 Some will need a doctor's prescription.

 Can Dogs Get Styes in Their Eyes?

-Dogs can develop styes just like humans, both on the inner and outer side of the eye.
+Dogs can develop styes just like humans do, both on the inner and outer side of the eyelid.
 The upper and lower eyelids are equally susceptible to infection.
-The inflammation in the glands at the eyelid base gives rise to a stye or a group of styes that can become extremely painful for your dog.
+The inflammation in the glands at the eyelid base gives rise to a stye that can become extremely painful for your dog.
 The stye is caused by the same bacteria that affects humans but is not typically transmitted the same way.
 Changes to the immune system and trauma to the eye are often causes for ocular infection in canines.
 Overgrowth of normal bacteria found in the eye is another reason a stye may quickly appear.

-An external stye appears on the edge of the eyelid because of the bacterial infection in the follicle, or root, of the eyelash.
-This type of stye starts out as a small, red, bump but gradually becomes a small pus-filled abscess.
+An external stye, called a hordeolum, appears on the edge of the eyelid because of the bacterial infection in the follicle, or root, of the eyelash.
+This type of stye starts out as a small, red, bump but gradually becomes a pus-filled abscess.
 The edge of the eyelid becomes swollen and red, and the lid itself is quite painful.

-An internal stye is a less common infection that happens when the gland in the central part of the eyelid, referred to as the meibomian gland, becomes infected.
+An internal lump is a less common infection that happens when the gland in the central part of the eyelid, referred to as the meibomian gland, becomes infected.
 This is called a chalazion and is not referred to as a stye.
 It forms on the inner surface of the eyelid and presses up against the eyeball.
-From the outside, only swelling appears, but inside, the stye can be painful, can cause a dull aching sensation in the lid, and can cause the sensation of a lump.
+From the outside, only swelling appears, but inside, it can cause the sensation of a lump.
 Usually, the lump continues to grow but there is no pain present.